250+ Conversation Starters

 This is a great question because it often leads to some wonderful stories from when they were younger.
 I mean, who doesn’t like remembering the good old days?

 19. What’s the best / worst thing about your work/school?

-Tailor this question to the person you are talking to, whether they work, or they are a student.
-Also, some people like to let off steam, and some like to keep it positive so you can choose which way you want the question to swing.
+Tailor this question to the person you are talking to, whether they work or are a student.
+Some people like to let off steam about their job, while others talk about how much they love it.

 20. If you had intro music, what song would it be?
 Why?